umran/fsm/readme.md

 // Note how the initial state is set by calling ReconcileForState
 // This way the OnShipped method is called when the order is
-// initialized in the Shipped state order.machine.ReconcileForState(Shipped, nil)
+// initialized to the Shipped state order.machine.ReconcileForState(Shipped, nil)
 ````
 In the real world we would almost always call ReconcileForState within another method that appropriately represents the business logic of our application: